 Invite a few friends over to watch "Game of Thrones" and treat them to a fun Fireball Jon Snow Cone or two.
 This simple recipe creates a syrup of Fireball Whiskey Liqueur and cranberry juice that is hard to resist.

-When it's party time, simply build your snow cones.
+When it's party time, all you need to do is build your snow cones.
 It takes just a few minutes and the taste fits perfectly with the show's fire and ice theme.

 Make the Syrup